-The Holy Spirit provides power to hope, persevere, comprehend, witness and do combat in the spiritual realm.
+The Holy Spirit provides power to hope, comprehend, witness, guard the Gospel and do combat in the spiritual realm.

 Power for Hope: